We are updating our Terms of Service.

 If you do not accept the changes, please notify us thirty days in advance of your renewal date.

-Clickhere to view detailed results of land conservation, parks, and restoration measures on the November 8, 2016 ballot.
+Click here to view detailed results of land conservation and park measures in 2022.

 Across the country, dozens of state and local governments each year vote to raise public funds in support of land conservation.
 The Trust For Public Land's LandVote® Database is the premier source of information about these measures.
 The database brings together the most comprehensive history available for conservation finance measures that have been placed on the ballot.